School of Art Student Guide

 Special Consideration is a process that enables the University to take account of unexpected circumstances, such as illness, injury or bereavement, that affect a student's performance in assessment.
-For further information, including how to apply, please refer to https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/special-consideration
+For further information, including how to apply, please refer to RMIT special consideration page.

 An Equitable Assessment may represent a variation to the method or conditions under which an assessment is carried out to provide a reasonable adjustment for a student who is unable to participate in the normal or standard form assessment.
-For further information visit Equitable Assessment Arrangement Policy (EAA): https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/equitable-assessment-arrangements--eaa-
+For further information visit Equitable Assessment Arrangement Policy (EAA).

 Student Administration Forms

-All forms can be downloaded from the RMIT Website at https://www.rmit.edu.au/students/student-essentials/forms.
+Most forms can be found from the RMIT Website.

-For information and advice, please contact RMIT Connect
+For information and advice, please contact RMIT Student Connect

 As an RMIT student you will receive a student card for the duration of your studies.
 You can request a student card through myRMIT by following the steps below.